x95castle1/custom-cartographer-supply-chain-examples/code-analysis/README.md

 ## Prerequisites

+1. Install flux [source-controller](https://fluxcd.io/docs/gitops-toolkit/source-watcher/#install-flux) for providing the ability to find new commits to a git repository and making it internally available to other resources.

-1. Install the [git-cli task](https://github.com/tektoncd/catalog/tree/main/task/git-cli/0.2) from the [tekton catalog](https://github.com/tektoncd/catalog).
+2. Install the [git-cli task](https://github.com/tektoncd/catalog/tree/main/task/git-cli/0.2) from the [tekton catalog](https://github.com/tektoncd/catalog).
 This is used to write to the git repo.

 ```bash
 kapp deploy --yes -a tekton-git-cli -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/git-cli/0.2/git-cli.yaml
 ```

-2. Install [sonarqube](https://docs.sonarqube.org/latest/setup/sonarqube-on-kubernetes/) (skip if you already have a sonarqube instance running in a cluster)
+3. Install [sonarqube](https://docs.sonarqube.org/latest/setup/sonarqube-on-kubernetes/) (skip if you already have a sonarqube instance running in a cluster)

 ## Run